Bp970/Bp970/README.md

-## I'm a Student with keen intrest in Data Science and Big Data !!
+## I'm a Student with keen interest in Data Science and Big Data !!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
-- 🌱 I’m currently learning Javascript,
+- 🌱 I’m currently learning Javascript, Tableau
-- 👯 I’m looking to collaborate with other Devloper,
+- 👯 I’m looking to collaborate with other Devloper.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I love to Code and play Table tennis

 ### Connect with me: